Public Health

 Screening, Education & Treatment Services

 Medication is provided to patients diagnosed with active or latent Tuberculosis.
-Clients diagnosed with TB are treated through Direct Observed Therapy (DOT) system.
+Clients diagnosed with TB are treated through the Direct Observed Therapy (DOT) system.
 TB Clinic provides services for TB prevention and control through expanded outreach services to individuals of identified populations who have TB or who are at high risk of contracting or developing TB throughout a defined service area.
 Related education, counseling, testing for special populations, and pharmacy services are also available.
 All of our patient’s information is kept confidential.

 History, Treatment, & Diagnosis